mwenyoa/mwenyoa/README.md

 <br/>
 <p>I am a full-stack web developer from Zambia, an Alumni of a prestigious Fullstack Web Development online School  <a href="https://www.microverse.org/">Microverse</a>.
 I take great pleasure in hands-on experience, collaboration, and teamwork.<br>

-Developing software products that accommodate scalability and data retention is what inspires my unbending determination for learning trending technologies.
+Building exceptional digital experiences, with a deep focus on building scalable, accessible, and human-centered products is what inspires my unbending determination for learning trending technologies.
-I have hands-on experience in cpanel web administration, and great skills in communication and remote pair programming.
+I have hands-on experience and great skills in SCRUM, Mentoring, Code Review, communication, and remote pair programming.
 </p>
 <table>
   <tr>